-Structuring an SPV investment may appear to be a complex and time-consuming activity.
-Multiple stars need to be aligned: getting allocation in the best deals, gathering commitments from investors, as well as choosing an SPV structure that both complies with financial regulation and is tax optimised for all SPV investors.
-Whether you’re a venture capital investor, business angel or simply curious about what it takes to set up and manage SPVs, this article provides the ultimate SPV guide for you.
+Structuring investment vehicles may appear to be a complex and time-consuming activity.
+Multiple stars need to be aligned: getting allocation in the best investment opportunities, gathering enough commitments from investors or limited partners (LPs), as well as choosing an SPV structure that both complies with financial regulation and is tax optimised for all SPV investors.
+Whether you’re a venture capital investor, business angel or simply curious about what it takes for SPV management and setup, this article provides the ultimate SPV guide for you.

 What Is an SPV?

-- Angel syndicates: angels coming together on their own initiative to make an investment.
-SPVs used for angel syndicates are generally organised by a Syndicate Lead or Lead Angel, who scouts a great investment opportunity, prepares an investment memo, shares the deal with potentially interested investors and selects the optimal legal partner to set up and manage the SPV.
-Angel Synidcates vary in size and exclusivity.
-For example, a popular angel platform is eu.vc.
+- Angel Clubs: angels coming together on their own initiative to invest into a startup.
+SPVs used for angel syndicates are generally organised by a Syndicate Lead or Lead Angel (European terminology), who generally does a lion’s share of the work: scouts the investment opportunity, writes an investment memo, shares the deal within their personal network of interested investors and selects the optimal legal partner for SPV management and SPV administration.

-As an interesting fact, SPVs can be organised in a way that is exempt from requiring brokerage, investment advisory or other licences from the financial regulator.
-SPV regulation varies in each country e.g. in the UK, SPVs are regulated by the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA), and in the US, by the Securities & Exchange Commission (SEC), and in the European Union, general guidelines are provided by European Securities & Markets Authority (ESMA) and interpreted by each member state.
+SPVs can be organised in a way that is exempt from requiring brokerage, investment advisory or other licences from the relevant financial authorties.
+SPV regulation varies in each country e.g. in the United Kingdom, SPV investments are overseen by the Prudential Regulation Authority (PRA) and Financial Conduct Authority (FCA), and in the US, by the Securities & Exchange Commission (SEC), and in the European Union (EU), the general guidelines are provided by European Securities & Markets Authority (ESMA) and then interpreted by each EU member state.
+It is worthwhile to seek get advice regarding regulatory and tax questions from specialised lawyers.
+This article seeks to provide general SPV information, but not legal advice.

-What Are The Advantages of SPVs over VCs for Investors?
+What Are The Advantages of SPV vs. VC Invstments for LPs?

-SPVs are becoming increasingly popular in the global tech ecosystem and are frequently used to co-invest alongside larger venture capital funds.
-As mentioned in Forbes, the number of SPVs formed almost doubled from 2020 to 2021 and a lion’s share is used for tech investments.
+SPVs are becoming increasingly popular in the global tech ecosystem and are frequently used to co-invest alongside larger VC firms.

-There are 7 benefits for investors allocating capital to SPVs in comparison to VC funds:
+There are 7 benefits for limited partners when allocating capital to SPVs in comparison to VC firms:

-- Active investment decision-making: each investor decides on a deal-by deal basis to which SPV investment opportunity they allocate capital.
-The Syndicate Lead (SPV organiser) doesn’t manage capital on behalf of other investors.
-On the contrary, investors in VC funds, also known as Limited Partners (LPs), have no control over investment decision-making.
-Decisions to invest are made by an Investment Committee in the VC fund, which consists of senior employees and partners.
+- Active investment decision-making: each investor decides on a deal-by deal basis to which SPV investmentopportunity they allocate capital.
+The Syndicate Lead (SPV organiser) doesn’t necessarily manage capital on behalf of other investors.
+On the contrary, LPs in VC firms have no control over investment decision-making.
+Decisions to invest are made by an Investment Committee in the VC firm, which consists of senior employees and general partners.

-- Active investment management with voting rights: generally speaking, European angel syndicates that are exempt from financial regulation offer all investors voting rights on important decisions, such as whether or not to sell the SPV.
-Voting rights are typically not proxied to the Syndicate Lead.
-The Syndicate Terms of each SPV provide a detailed overview of SPV governance.
+- Control with voting rights: generally speaking, European angel syndicates that are exempt from financial regulation offer all investors voting rights on important decisions, such as whether or not to sell the SPV investment.
+Voting rights are typically not proxied to the Syndicate Lead or Lead Angel.
+The limited partner agreement (LPA) of each SPV provide a detailed overview of SPV governance structure and what types of decisions require unanimous, weighted majority or simple majority vote.

-- Protective asset ring-fencing: SPVs can be structured either as a stand-alone legal entity that executes one investment, or as a ring-fenced series or compartment of one company.
-An example for Delaware LLC SPVs would look like “[Startup Name], a Series of [SPV Company Name]”.
+- Protective asset ring-fencing: SPVs can be structured either as a stand-alone legal entity that executes one investment, or as a ring-fenced series or compartment of one company, also known as an umbrella structure.
+For example, Delaware LLC SPVs would look like “[Startup Name], a Series of [SPV Company Name]”.
 When multiple SPVs are made as compartments or series by one holding company, the gains and losses of each compartment or series are legally and financially insulated from each other.

-- Immediate distribution: thanks to the ring-fenced structure, each SPV series holds just one investment.
+- Immediate profit distribution: thanks to the ring-fenced structure, each SPV series holds just one investment.
 So, when the underlying asset of the SPV is successfully sold, the SPV beneficiaries immediately receive their returns.
-On the other hand, LPs have to wait until the end of the VC fund’s lifecycle to get their money back.
+On the other hand, LPs in most cases have to wait until the end of the VC fund’s lifecycle to get their money back, while some VC firms reserve the right to re-invest exit proceeds.

-- Smaller ticket sizes: in general, there are no strict legal requirements regarding the min. ticket size of SPV investors.
+- Smaller entry ticket sizes: in general, there are no strict legal requirements regarding the min. ticket size of SPV investors.
 This threshold is typically set by the SPV organiser.
 The smallest entry tickets are usually $1K-10K per SPV.
-As a result, SPVs democratise alternative investments by providing investors who have fewer resources with access to great deals.
+As a result, SPVs democratise alternative investments by providing investors who have fewer resources with access to investment opportunities.
 Participation in more deals enables SPV investors to reduce risk by building a larger and more diversified portfolio.

-- Lower fees: SPVs often charge significantly fewer fees than VC funds.
-VC funds take a 2-2.5% annual management fee in order to cover operating costs, including legal or M&A advisors, employee salaries, office rent, and software subscriptions, among others.
+- Lower fees: SPVs often charge significantly fewer fees than VC firms.
+VC funds take a 1-3% annual management fee (depending on the stage of the VC lifecycle) in order to cover ongoing operating costs, including legal advisory, fund reporting and administrative fees, employee salaries, office rent, and software subscriptions, among others.
 SPVs, on the other hand, can be structured in a way to avoid being classified as Alternative Investment Funds (AIFs).
-This means they don’t need to obtain various financial licences and they incur few direct maintenance costs e.g. accountant fees for annual reporting, bank account fees etc. Therefore, SPV organisers charge a one-off deal structuring fee and no management fee.
+This means they don’t need to obtain various financial licences and/or registrations, and they incur fewer management and administration costs e.g. accountant fees for annual reporting, bank account fees etc. Therefore, SPV organisers often charge a one-off “deal structuring fee” instead of an annual management fee.

-- Secondaries: depending on the SPV operating agreement or articles of association, SPV investors can have the right to sell their ownership stakes to other SPV shareholders or third parties.
-This creates more liquidity and gives SPV investors the freedom to realise returns before the entire SPV is sold.
-SPV secondaries often include a "right of first refusal," giving existing investors the privilege to purchase shares before they’re offered to external buyers.
+- More secondary options: depending on the SPV limited partner agreement or articles of association, SPV investors may have the right to sell their ownership stakes to other SPV shareholders or third parties.
+This creates more liquidity opportunities, as the SPV investors have the freedom to realise returns even before the entire SPV is exited.
+SPV shareholder agreements often include a "right of first refusal," giving existing SPV investors the privilege to purchase shares before they’re sold to external buyers.

 Assuming the SPV is co-investing and non-leading an investment round, there 4 crucial steps to execute an investment using an SPV:

-- Confirm allocation: before beginning your SPV investor reach-out, negotiate an allocation in the funding round upfront, which will be your SPV target.
-Gathering commitments and structuring the SPV takes at least one month, so confirming an exact allocation amount reduces the risk of being left out if the round becomes oversubscribed.
+- Confirm allocation amount and timeline: before beginning your SPV investor reach-out, negotiate an allocation in the funding round upfront, which will be your SPV investment target.
+Gathering commitments and structuring the SPV takes at least one month, so confirming an exact allocation amount reduces the risk of being squeezed out if the round becomes oversubscribed.

-- Invest in your own SPVs: only build SPVs for the best deals and invest personally in each one.
-This flags your conviction to each investor you will approach.
+- Invest in your own SPVs: only build SPVs for the deals you truly believe in and invest personally in each SPV.
+This signals conviction to the investors who you will approach.
+Usually LPs want the SPV Lead to invest at least 2%.

 2. Build an Investor Funnel & Secure SPV Commitments